PSyton/legoev3cpp/README.md

 The following are on the TODO list...
 1) Variable dereferencing in opcodes.
-	- There is a sizeof() problem with DirecOpcode
+	- There is a sizeof() problem with DirecOpcode and itemized params
 	- Optionally pushing consexpr string size limits to params
 2) Finish implementing all direct opcode structures.
 3) Finish implementing all system opcode structures.